ossf/Diagrammers-Society/SecurityToolbelt/readme.md

 ## Strategy

-To achieve the mission and vision of the Toolbelt initiative, the following strategy will be followed:
+To achieve the mission and vision of the Toolbelt initiative, the following strategy will be followed
 <ol>
 <li>Expose critical security actions through the definition of specific use cases that are needed to harden the software factory from code through deploy.</li>
 <li>Define barriers to the adoption of security tooling in the software factory.</li>